Knockingfish/hauskanomad/README.md

 npm start
 ```

+The separation of backend and frontend in this way is a quirk of how this project was developed, and is unlikely to be resolved.

 How can I contribute?
 ---
 The best way to contribute will be to fork the project and develop your version separately, as we are not accepting contributions currently.